GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 #draft[
   - Show how #acr("WER") decreases when adding reverb
-  - Show examples of #acr("WER") maps on different settings ]
+  - Show examples of #acr("WER") maps on different settings
+  - Maybe add a #acr("WER") map with a noise source, even if we don't explicitly do RL in this case.
+]

 #include "figures/wer_maps/figure.typ"